ihrapsa/OctoWrt/README.md

 <img height=100 src="img/OctoPrint+OpenWrt.png">
 </p>

-A guide to install Octoprint on the Creality WiFi Box or similar OpenWrt devices.
+A guide to install OctoPrint on the Creality WiFi Box or similar OpenWrt devices.

 ------------------